simplyphpdotcom/cl-cheshire-cat/README.md

 The recommended usage requires you to use SBCL (and optionnaly swank) and is divided in a three component process:

- 1. The `chessire.sh` script which is responsible for daemon management operations.
+ 1. The `cheshire.sh` script which is responsible for daemon management operations.
- 2. The `chessire.lisp` script which is responsible for loading and starting the chessire daemon.
+ 2. The `cheshire.lisp` script which is responsible for loading and starting the cheshire daemon.
  3. The daemon itself.

-You are encouraged to modify and adapt the first two component in the way most convinient to your own use of the Chessire.
+You are encouraged to modify and adapt the first two component in the way most convinient to your own use of the Cheshire.

 As mentionned, the default process is dependent on SBCL.
-However we would like Chessire to be compatible with as many CL distributions as possible.
+However we would like Cheshire to be compatible with as many CL distributions as possible.
 Any adaptation of the starting process be compatible with a different CL distribution is welcome.

-## chessire.sh
+## cheshire.sh

-The daemon operations are performed using `scripts/chessire.sh`.
+The daemon operations are performed using `scripts/cheshire.sh`.
 The first argument of the script is either `start`, `stop`, `restart` or `status` and makes the script perform the appropriate action.
 The script should always be executed as root.

 The second argument is expected to be a configuration file.
-If none is given, `/etc/chessire.conf` is the default configuration file.
+If none is given, `/etc/cheshire.conf` is the default configuration file.

-chessire.sh is looking for a `pidfile=` entry in the configuration file.
-If there is no such entry, `/var/run/chessire.pid` is used.
+cheshire.sh is looking for a `pidfile=` entry in the configuration file.
+If there is no such entry, `/var/run/cheshire.pid` is used.

-The required action is then performed by `chessire.sh`.
-If it needs to run the server, it assumes that `scripts/chessire.lisp` is located as `/usr/share/chessire/scripts/chessire.lisp` unless it finds a `system=` directive in the configuration file.
+The required action is then performed by `cheshire.sh`.
+If it needs to run the server, it assumes that `scripts/cheshire.lisp` is located as `/usr/share/cheshire/scripts/cheshire.lisp` unless it finds a `system=` directive in the configuration file.

-## chessire.lisp
+## cheshire.lisp

-`chessire.lisp` is loading the configuration file and starting the daemon.
-(Please refer to `config/chessire.conf` for the details of the documentation). `chessire.lisp` expects the configuration file as its first command-line argument and assumes that the cl-chessire-cat system is loadable via `(asdf:load-system "cl-chessire-cat")`.
+`cheshire.lisp` is loading the configuration file and starting the daemon.
+(Please refer to `config/cheshire.conf` for the details of the documentation). `cheshire.lisp` expects the configuration file as its first command-line argument and assumes that the cl-cheshire-cat system is loadable via `(asdf:load-system "cl-cheshire-cat")`.

 The starting process includes: